DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 # option 1:
 # source code will be downloaded from the specified GitHub url, and saved locally with a
-# predefined folder convension.
+# predefined folder convention.
 $gtk.download_stb_rb "https://github.com/xenobrain/ruby_vectormath/blob/main/vectormath_2d.rb"

 # option 2:
 # source code will be downloaded from the specified GitHub username, repository, and file.
-# code will be saved locally with a predefined folder convension.
+# code will be saved locally with a predefined folder convention.
 $gtk.download_stb_rb "xenobrain", "ruby_vectormath", "vectormath_2d.rb"

 # option 3: